How many contacts come in a box?

 A 12-month supply of extended wear, silicone hydrogel contact lenses will cost you around $275.
 Other kinds of contact lenses may cost more – like contacts for astigmatism or bi-focals, for example.

-- how many contact lens is in one pack
+- how many contacts in a box

 - when a contact box says 6 lenses does it meam 3 pairs